Maternity Leave Policy & Laws (+ Free Templates)

 When a new mother returns to work, there are laws in place to protect their right to pump or express milk.
 A breastfeeding mother who returns to work has a right to pump in the workplace under a provision of the Patient Protection and Affordable Care Act, which covers work regulations like minimum wage, breaks, and record-keeping.
 As the employer, you are required to provide them with adequate break time and a clean, private place to pump.

-Some acceptable and non-acceptable examples of a location for the new mom to pump are:
+Some acceptable and non-acceptable examples of a location for the new mom to pump include:

 |A small conference room with a door, a chair, and an electrical outlet.||The bathroom, where employees are walking in and out.
 Prohibited by federal law.|